tomas-ravalli/fcb-smart-booking/README.md

 The first step was to frame the problem correctly.
 A simple A/B test comparing different matches is invalid due to confounding variables (opponent quality, weather, etc.).
 Our strategy therefore combined offline and online validation.

-* **Offline Validation (Pre-Flight Check):** Before any real-world testing, we performed rigorous backtesting on historical data.
+* **Offline validation (pre-flight check):** Before any real-world testing, we performed rigorous backtesting on historical data.
 This involved training the model on a period of data and evaluating its forecast accuracy on a hold-out set.
 We used SHAP values to interpret the model's predictions, ensuring it learned logical patterns and wasn't relying on spurious correlations.
 This validated the model's fundamental soundness.

-* **Online Validation (Causal Impact Measurement):** To measure the real-world impact, we implemented a quasi-experimental design using **Propensity Score Matching (PSM)**.
+* **Online validation (causal impact measurement):** To measure the real-world impact, we implemented a quasi-experimental design using **Propensity Score Matching (PSM)**.
 This statistical technique allowed us to create a fair, "apples-to-apples" comparison group from historical data, effectively simulating a controlled experiment to isolate the model's causal effect on revenue.

 #### 2. Execution

-This phase involved executing the PSM design to get a reliable measurement of the financial lift.
+This phase involved executing the PSM design to get a reliable measurement of the revenue lift.

-* **Define Groups**: We established two groups for our analysis:
+* i. **Define groups**: We established two groups for our analysis:
-    * **Treatment Group**: A set of recent matches where the Ticketing Manager used the SmartBooking forecast to release inventory.
+    * **Treatment group**: A set of recent matches where the Ticketing Manager used the ML system forecast to release inventory.
-    * **Control Group**: A large pool of historical matches from seasons where the SmartBooking system did not exist.
+    * **Control group**: A large pool of historical matches from seasons where the ML system did not exist.

-* **Build the Propensity Model**: We built a supervised classification model to calculate a "propensity score" for every match in both groups.
+* ii. **Build the propensity model**: We built a supervised classification model to calculate a "propensity score" for every match in both groups.
 This score quantifies the character of each match based on its features (opponent tier, competition, day of the week, etc.), representing the probability of it receiving the "treatment."

-* **Match & Compare**: Using a nearest-neighbor matching algorithm, we found a "statistical twin" from the control group for each match in the treatment group.
+* iii. **Match & compare**: Using a nearest-neighbor matching algorithm, we found a "statistical twin" from the control group for each match in the treatment group.
 This twin was the historical match with the most similar propensity score, ensuring the comparison was fair.

-* **Define KPIs**: We measured the difference between the matched pairs across several metrics:
+* iv. **Define KPIs**: We measured the difference between the matched pairs across several metrics:
     * **Primary KPI**: Total Ticket Revenue.
     * **Secondary KPIs**: Final Attendance Rate, Average Order Value (AOV), and the sell-through rate of the predicted inventory.